akshayhallagade/akshayhallagade/README.md

 ### Hey, My Current Ongoings. 👋

-- 🔭 I’m currently working on Technical Knowledge + Learning Tools + Devel
+- 🔭 I’m currently working on Technical Knowledge + Learning Tools + Developement @scaler
-- 🌱 I’m currently learning ...Web dev (Scaler), Flutter Development (Dart), UI/UX Designing.
+- 🌱 I’m currently learning ...Web dev (Scaler), React, DSA and HLD And LLD.
-- 👯 I’m looking to collaborate on ...Any one from Java,Python Developer, Flutter Android App Developer or UI/UX designer.
+- 👯 I’m looking to collaborate on ...Any one from Web development, HTML, CSS, JavaScript, React, Next.js, Tailwind.
-- 🤔 I’m looking for help with ...(Job as a Software Engineering/ Android Development with Flutter / UI-UX.)
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...Contacts Given above.
 (Click on the logo)
 - 😄 Pronouns: ...Ash (Aksh with K-silent)
-- ⚡ Fun fact: ...I don't have specs, even though continuous hours of sitting before my laptop.
+- ⚡ Fun fact: ....
+Obsessed with woorrrkkkaaa....

 <br/>